June 09, 2014|6:15am

 “So many people don’t see that you have a life outside of this,” Ashley said. “[Our care providers] took the routine, the stuff they do every day, and they made it special.
 They didn’t see me as just a patient, but a person.”

 “We came to the University of Minnesota not just for a cure,” said Jim Traficant.
 “We got our family back.”

 Moments captures ordinary moments made possible by extraordinary medical breakthroughs.
 Each week, you'll hear from patients and families who are grateful to be experiencing life's everyday moments, thanks to the expertise of University of Minnesota Health care teams and services.
 See all Moments posts.

-Tim Pruett is the Chief of the Transplantation Division at University of Minnesota Medical Center.
+Tim Pruett is the Chief of the Transplant Program at University of Minnesota Medical Center.
 As a surgeon, Pruett specializes in abdominal organ transplantation, live-donor operations for kidney and liver transplantation and total pancreatectomy and auto islet transplantation.

 After kidney disease caused his kidneys to fail in 2009, Donald Adderley spent more than 22 hours each week tethered to a dialysis machine.Continue reading

 Six hours into her first transplant operation, University of Minnesota Children’s Hospital surgeons determined the donor organ destined for 8-month-old Carolyn Cooper had not survived.
 Their only option was a second transplant.Continue reading